 Trump Adviser Gina Loudon Falsely Claims She Has Psychology Ph.D in New Book

-Gina Loudon might claim to be doctor and a professional psychologist, but apparently, she’s short one psychology degree or the necessary license.
+Gina Loudon might claim to be a doctor and a professional psychologist, but apparently, she’s short one psychology degree or the necessary license.

 The Daily Beast composed a profile on Loudon as she prepares to release her new book: Mad Politics: Keeping Your Sanity in a World Gone Crazy.